george-language/glang/README.md

 This syntax replaces the "not" keyword used in other languages, only building off of simplicity.

 ## Is It fast?
-George Language gets performance matching languages like Python (as it is implemented in Python.)
+GLang gets performance matching languages like Python (as it is implemented in Python.)
 It uses a very light type checker, but nothing large that creates a major overhead.
 It also doesn't require a garbage collector, as that is already managed by Python.
-This makes George Language **FAST** for many applications.
+This makes GLang **FAST** for many applications.

 ## In The Terminal?
-George Language works in the terminal by itself as well.
+GLang works in the terminal by itself as well.
 Use the `;` character to define multi-line programs on one line.

 ## Install
 Pre-built installers are currently available for Windows only.
 To install, go to the releases page and find the latest release binary (.exe) and download it.
 Run the installer and follow the instructions inside it.

-After George Language is installed, add the folder location to the [system path variable](https://superuser.com/questions/1861276/how-to-set-a-folder-to-the-path-environment-variable-in-windows-11) and you can use it anywhere on your PC!
+After GLang is installed, add the `GeorgeLanguage` folder location to the [system path variable](https://superuser.com/questions/1861276/how-to-set-a-folder-to-the-path-environment-variable-in-windows-11) then you can use it anywhere on your PC!

 # Keywords, Values, Built-ins, and More
 A full list of all keywords, values, and built-ins is listed below: